intersystems-community/integratedml-demo-template/README.md

 Clone your new repo to a local folder.

 ### Start developing
-Install [VSCode](https://code.visualstudio.com/), [Docker Desktop](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and [ObjectScript](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript) plugin and open the folder in VSCode.
+Install [VSCode](https://code.visualstudio.com/) with the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and [ObjectScript extension](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript), then open the folder in VSCode.

 Import your data as listed below, rebuild containers to let the data be imported, and use IntegratedML via SQL tools, as described in Jupyter notebooks.